 St. Stephen’s Cathedral, Karlskirche (Church of St. Charles) and many other sacred sites are regular showplaces for diverse classical music concerts.
 I bought my ticket from a booth near St. Stephen’s Cathedral for 25 Euros and had an amazing experience.

-7- Visit Albertina Museum for some art intake:
+7- Visit the Albertina Museum for some art intake:

 8- Taste the original sacher-torte at Cafe Sacher: